Mohit-singh-tanwar/My-Book-Shelf-/README.md

 # My-Book-Shelf-
-These are all those books that I read and Recommend you to read.
+These are all those books that I have read and and summerized for you.
+Recommend you to read.